Archive for the “DC” Category

 Since moving to the DC area it has been easy to feel lost in the neoclassical and federalist architecture that pervades the area.
 Many of the firms here still work within those vernaculars.
 Those who differ seem to err on the side of bland post modern boxes.
-I decided that there had to be firms in the area who had a more avant-garde/metropolitan sense in their design aesthetic and so I searched through the websites of man over 400 firms listed in the Washington, DC / Northern Virginia (NOVA) / Maryland region.
+I decided that there had to be firms in the area who had a more avant-garde/metropolitan sense in their design aesthetic and so I searched through the websites of over 400 firms listed in the Washington, DC / Northern Virginia (NOVA) / Maryland region.

 I only looked at architecture firms whose only office is in the DC metro area, and selected those that I felt had a more contemporary/avant-garde design sensibility.
 I feel that I have achieved my goal of proving that there are small to medium firms in the DC metroplex that focus on creating buildings/spaces that further the architectural dialogue and do not just rehash old building styles for the sake of building.